 Howard Jones’s main research interests are in the early Germanic languages, especially Gothic, Old English, Old High German, and Middle High German.
-He is currently working with Martin Jones on an Introduction to Middle High German to be published by OUP.
+He is currently working with Martin Jones on The Oxford Guide to Middle High German to be published by OUP.

 Chair of Medieval German Literature and Linguistics